Walter Weir

-Walter Cocksmith Weir (June 7, 1929 – April 17, 1985) was a Canadian politician.
+Walter Cox-Smith Weir (June 7, 1929 – April 17, 1985) was a Canadian politician.
 Weir served as the 15th premier of Manitoba from 1967 to 1969.

+Personal life

-The son of James Dixon Weir, he was born in Hugh Bluff, Manitoba and was educated there and in Portage la Prairie.
+The son of James Dixon Weir, Walter Weir was born in High Bluff, Manitoba and was educated there and in the City of Portage la Prairie.
 Weir worked as an undertaker in Saskatchewan, later returning to Manitoba where he became the owner of his own funeral home in Minnedosa in 1953.
 In 1951, he married Harriet Thompson.

 Weir served as chairman of the Minnedosa Hospital Board from 1955 to 1957, and of the Minnedosa Town Council from 1958 to 1959.

+Weir died in the evening of April 17, 1985 of a suspected heart attack at his home in Minnedosa, Manitoba.

+Political career

-He sought the Progressive Conservative nomination for Minnedosa in the buildup to the 1958 provincial election, but lost to Sid Paler.
+He sought the Progressive Conservative nomination for the rural riding of Minnedosa in the buildup to the 1958 provincial election, but lost to Sid Paler.
 He later defeated Paler for the party's nomination in the buildup to the 1959 provincial election; there was no lasting animosity between the candidates, and Paler served as Weir's campaign manager in the election that followed.

-Weir was first elected to the Manitoba legislature in Dufferin Roblin's landslide victory of 1959, defeating Liberal-Progressive incumbent Charles Shuttleworth in the rural riding of Minnedosa.
+Weir was first elected to the Manitoba legislature in Dufferin Roblin's landslide victory of 1959, defeating Liberal-Progressive incumbent Charles Shuttleworth in Minnedosa.
 He was appointed Minister of Municipal Affairs on October 25, 1961, holding the portfolio until February 27, 1963.
 Weir was also Minister of Public Works from November 5, 1962 to July 22, 1967 and Minister of Highways from July 1, 1967 to November 27, 1967.
 He was re-elected without difficulty in 1962, and again by a credible margin in the provincial election of 1966.

 When Roblin moved to federal politics in 1967, Weir defeated Sterling Lyon and two other candidates to become the party's new leader.
 He was sworn in as Premier on November 27, 1967.

 Weir represented a "rural populist" wing within the Manitoba Tories, and spoke for the party's more conservative members who had been marginalized during Red Tory Roblin's time as leader.
 Weir's government kept spending increases to a minimum and introduced a balanced budget without tax increases in 1968.
 Weir was skeptical toward the concept of Medicare, and his government did not sign on to the program until 1969, one year after its introduction.
 He also opposed the introduction of official bilingualism and attained national notoriety for his conflict with Canadian Prime Minister Pierre Trudeau over that issue.